-Participants for the flying contest will be chosen from each nation's team/s including the confirmed reserve/s.
+Participants for the flying contest will be chosen (by drawing of lots by the PCSC) from each nation's team/s including the confirmed reserve/s.

 A separate reserve sport contest should be arranged.
 Depending of the number of attending reserves, the contest may be excluded.
 The final decision will be made by the President of CSC, (PCSC), in cooperation with the organizing country.